sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qpdf-libs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : QPDF library for transforming PDF files
+Short desc    : QPDF library for transforming PDF files
 URL          : http://qpdf.sourceforge.net/
-Лицензия     : (Artistic 2.0 or ASL 2.0) and MIT
+License      : (Artistic 2.0 or ASL 2.0) and MIT
-Описание     : QPDF is a C++ library that inspect and manipulate the structure of PDF files.
+Descript     : QPDF is a C++ library that inspect and manipulate the structure of PDF files.
              : It can encrypt and linearize files, expose the internals of a PDF file,
              : and do many other operations useful to PDF developers.
 ```